PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Experiments

 \subsection{Second Section Results (Image Editing)}

 \textbf{Settings. } We evaluate PixWizard across two benchmarks, the MagicBrush Test~\citep{zhang2024magicbrush} and the Emu Edit Test~\citep{sheynin2024emu}, to assess its effectiveness in image editing capabilities.
-For a fair comparison, we primarily compare it with instruction-guided image editing methods, including InstructPix2Pix, MagicBrush, Emu Edit, and UltraEdit.
+For a fair comparison, we primarily compare it with several instruction-guided image editing methods.
 Consistent with Emu Edit, we use L1 distance, CLIP image similarity, DINO similarity, CLIP text-image similarity, and CLIP text-image direction similarity as metrics.

 \textbf{Results. } Table~\ref{tab:exp:i_editing} presents our results compared to the baselines.
 The findings show that our model consistently outperforms InstructPix2Pix, MagicBrush, and UltraEdit in automatic metrics and achieves comparable performance to state-of-the-art method Emu Edit.
-Qualitative comparisons are provided in Fig.~\ref{fig:exp_i_edit}.
-Our model precisely identifies the editing region while preserving the rest of the pixels, and it demonstrates the best understanding of the given instructions.
+As shown in Fig.~\ref{fig:exp_i_edit}, our model precisely identifies the editing region while preserving the rest of the pixels, and it demonstrates the best understanding of the given instructions.